 - Top Tips for Creating Accessible EPUB3 Files

-- Accessible ebooks: What to Look For (also available as a downloadable PDF)
+- Buy Accessible: What to look for in ebooks (also available as a downloadable Word document)

 - Accessible EPUB 3, Matt Garrish, O’Reilly